Taketomi, Okinawa

 Taketomi (竹富町, Taketomi-chō) is a town located in Yaeyama District, Okinawa Prefecture, Japan.

 The town includes all of the islands in the Yaeyama Islands excluding Ishigaki, Yonaguni, and the Senkaku Islands.
 This includes the islands of Iriomote, Yubu, Taketomi, Kohama, Kuroshima, Hateruma, and Hatoma.
 Although Ishigaki is not part of the town of Taketomi, the town hall is located there.

 As of October 2016, the town has an estimated population of 4,050 and the population density of 12 PD/km2.
 The total area is 334.02 km2.

+Geography

+The town includes the inhabited islands of Iriomote, Taketomi, Kohama, Kuro, Hateruma, Hatoma, Aragusuku (comprising the islands of Kamiji and Shimoji) Kayama and Yubu and the surrounding desert islands such as Sotobanari or Nakanokami.

+Since all traffic between the different islands in the town go through Ishigaki Island, the town office is located on Ishigaki Island.
+There is a project to move it to Ōhara on Iriomote Island, but with the completion of the new town office on Ishigaki Island in 2022, the project in Ōhara will probably be downsized.
+There are only two other municipalities in Japan whose office is located outside of the municipality: Toshima and Mishima in Kagoshima Prefecture.